instill-ai/instill-core/README.md

 git clone https://github.com/instill-ai/vdp.git

 # Note that this may take a while due to the enormous size of the Triton server image,
-# and this image pulling process is a one-time effort.
+# but the image pulling process should be just a one-time effort.
 make all
 ```